dariakoval/java-project-61/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/fe97f0be1e7c92a35a7b/maintainability)](https://codeclimate.com/github/dariakoval/java-project-61/maintainability)

 ## About the project
-This project is called "Mind games".
+This project is called "Brain Games".
 This console application is implemented on the Java SE version 17 platform.

 ## Description